 Stouts are dark beers that are similar to porters but with more robust roasted flavors.
 Also, this style usually features mid to high alcohol levels.
 Popular stouts include Milk stout, Irish Dry Stout, and American Imperial Stout.

 Pale lager and pilsner

-Pale Lagers and Pilsners are golden- the colored beer that is light in flavor but lower in alcohol content.
-Also, lager today is a popular drink, not only in the United States, but what is now the modern Czech Republic and Germany.
+Pale Lagers and Pilsners are golden- the colored beer is light in flavor but lower in alcohol content.
+Also, today’s lager is a popular drink, not only in the United States but also in the modern Czech Republic and Germany.

 Pale ales are generally hoppy but lower in alcohol content than IPA’s.
-Whereas the IPA (short for India pale ales), is known for its strong hop bitterness with beers that generally have high alcohol content.
+Simultaneously, the IPA (short for India pale ales) is known for its strong hop bitterness with beers that generally have high alcohol content.
 Furthermore, popular IPA’s include the American IPA, Imperial or Double IPA, and the English IPA.